logpacker/go-questions/README.md

 A: a

 ---17/17.txt---
-Q: Choose the correct statement about the output of the following code.
+Q: Choose the correct statement regarding the output of the following code.

 a.
 Output will be ordered by values
 b.
 Output will be ordered by keys